We steward, advocate and engage on behalf of Teton climbers.

 Delta Lake has become one of Grand Teton National Park’s most photographed destinations.
 Fueled by social media and GPS apps, hundreds of hikers visit daily—causing severe erosion, vegetation loss, litter, and overcrowding.

-To address the damage, the TCC, in partnership with the national climbing advocacy organization Access Fund, has proposed a two-phase rehabilitation of the “social trail” to Delta Lake.
+To address the damage, in the summer of 2025 the TCC, in partnership with the national climbing advocacy organization Access Fund, proposed a two-phase rehabilitation of the “social trail” to Delta Lake, then convened a site visit with Access Fund and GTNP personnel to assess trail conditions.

 PROGRAMS